 If you’re a vegetarian, you might not get many shrimp substitutes.
 So yeah your options are limited.

-However, we’ve gathered the best shrimp alternatives which are easy to cook and find.
+However, we’ve gathered the best vegan shrimp alternatives which are easy to cook and find.
 Let’s check them out, shall we?

 Substitutes that Match the Shrimp Texture